Tylersuard/Machine-Learning-Rap/README.md

 **VERSE:**

-First you got a dataset and look what you get
+First you got a dataset and look what you get/

 You gotta a buncha rows, columns, and some headers I bet